-If you or someone you know has developed an addiction to Valium, the Recovery Village Palm Beach is here to help.
+If you or someone you know has developed an addiction to Valium, the Recovery Village Palm Beach at Baptist Health is here to help.
 Reach out to one of our understanding team members to learn what treatment options can work well for your situation.

 Medscape.
 “Diazepam (Rx).”
 October 2018.
 Accessed July 20, 2019.